Natasha Kramskaya

 Kramskaya-Firecatcher

-In Firecatcher, Natasha conjures the vision of a mythic feminine figure, suspended between worlds.
-Her abstracted face emerges from a storm of textured color and ancestral memory, confronting the viewer with an otherworldly stillness.
-A black crow, perched in the upper right, hovers as a familiar of transformation—watchful, knowing, a harbinger between realms.
-From the woman’s forehead bursts a blood-red sunflower, collaged in vivid defiance.
-It blooms like a third eye, both wound and wisdom, radiating the fire of resistance.
-Surrounding, yellow and blue rays shoot outward in an aura of light and heat—colors of the Ukrainian flag, refracted through pain, pride, and persistence.
+In Firecatcher, a mythic feminine figure is suspended between worlds.
+A black crow, hovers in the upper right.
+From the woman’s forehead bursts a blood-red sunflower.
+It blooms like a third eye, radiating the fire of resistance.
+Yellow and blue rays — in colors of the Ukrainian flag — shoot outward in an aura of healing light.

 Natasha Kramskaya